This guide answers the question, “what is off-page SEO?”

 Off-page SEO is the process of optimizing for off-site ranking factors to improve the popularity, expertise, authority, trust, and relevance of a website.
 Good off-page optimization is achieved by having other reputable sources online linking to or promoting your website, and vouching for the quality of your content.

 Off-page SEO is important because it helps search engines like Google determine what other individuals and organizations think about your website, products, and services.
-Off-page SEO is also a positive ranking factor because it tells search engines that your website is important to others on the web.
+Off-page SEO is a positive ranking factor because it tells search engines that your website is important to others on the web.

 How Does Off-Page Optimization Work?

 Off-page optimization works by link building for SEO and increasing the number of brand mentions for a website.
-Off-page SEO works to improve search engine visibility and traffic for a website because Google takes off-site data into consideration when ranking a web page.
+Off-site SEO works to improve search engine visibility and traffic for a website because Google takes off-site data into consideration when ranking a web page.